• Skip to primary navigation

 Cook the brown (or black) rice and shelled edamame according to package instructions.
 To speed up the cooling process, spread cooked rice onto a shallow baking sheet or large plate and put it in the refrigerator while you prepare the remaining ingredients.
 To cool edamame, simply put it into a strainer and run under cold water for a few seconds.

-Prepare the Peanut Sauce and set aside.
+Prepare the Vegan Peanut Sauce according to recipe instructions and set aside.

 Prepare other vegetables and nori.
 See Pro Tip below.